budak7273/ArmorModules/README.md

 [![PowerGeneration](https://i.imgur.com/qPR2fwd.png)](https://ficsit.app/mod/FJxNuUm6aAEmzV) [![SuitRegulation](https://i.imgur.com/KutlEGt.png)](https://ficsit.app/mod/2bNso1rZPJqzub) _The Power Generation and Suit Regulation sub mods contain modules that help manage your Suit Power and Fuel._

 **Power** is electrical energy essential for the operation of most modules.
-Modules will either consume or generate power.
+Modules will generally either consume or generate power.

+Your suit stores Power like a battery - the total it can store is determined by the Power Capacity stat.
+Your suit HUD, handheld controllers, and the Stats suit tab will show you how much Power Capacity you have.
+The Stats suit tab also displays exactly the current net rate of change of your suit's stored power - positive is a profit, negative is a loss.

 A small amount of Power is passively produced by your suit for free, but you must install additional modules to generate or store more at a time.

 Some modules will generate power for free, others will require certain special conditions to be met, and some will consume Suit Fuel (see below) to generate power.

-#### **Fuse and Overdraw**
+#### **Overdraw and Fuse**

 If your suit runs out of power, you will enter **Overdraw**.
 The HUD's Fuse Indicator light will turn orange, a warning sound will play, your handheld controllers will gain a red warning background, and their Overdraw progress bar will begin to increase.
 While Overdrawing, you can consume an unlimited amount of power, but if you are still out of power when the Overdraw progress bar reaches the maximum, your suit will have to **Reboot**.